MinecraftForge/Documentation/gettingstarted/index.md

 6. Edit the sample code, or import your existing mod code, or create your new mod.

 ## Customizing your mod information
 Edit the build.gradle file to customize how your mod is built (the file names, versions, and other things).
 DO NOT edit the "buildscript {}" section of the build.gradle file - this is special.
-Almost anything underneath "apply project: forge" and "#EDIT BELOW HERE" marker can be changed, many things can be removed and customized.
+Almost anything underneath "apply project: forge" and "// EDIT BELOW HERE" marker can be changed, many things can be removed and customized.
 There is a whole site dedicated to editing the forge build.gradle files.

 ###Simple customizations
 These customizations are highly recommended for all projects